 Nick Lipscombe ~ Historian, Author & Tour Guide

 Nick Lipscombe MSc, FRHistS is a historian specialising in the Napoleonic Wars and in particular the Peninsular War.
 He has written numerous books and papers on matters relating to the Napoleonic wars.
 His first book, An Atlas and Concise Military History of the Peninsular War was published in 2010 and was selected as the Daily Telegraph (History) Book of the Year.
 He is recognised as a world authority on the battles and battlefields of the Iberian Peninsula and Southern France.
+He has recently commenced a project on the English Civil War - see below.

 Nick was born in 1958 in Angers, France and served for thirty-four years in the British Army where he saw considerable operational service.
 He was awarded the US Bronze Star in 2006.